BigPolarBear1/factorization/README.md

 To run:  python3 psieve.py -base 30 -keysize 40 -lin_size 10_000</br>

 Update: Doing one final hail mary to complete this one.
 So this extends on what I had before in Coefficient Sieve by dividing the discriminant by a divisor d.
 So we can find b-smooths which are products of d and a large square by sieving with legendre symbols or checking for the existence of a root solution to a quadratic (which is the same thing, since it means the discriminant is a QR).
 Now the key thing is, when divisor d is composite, there is a direct relation between the legendre symbols of each factor.
-So in theory it should be possible to see with a divisor set to primes and combine them..
+So in theory it should be possible to sieve with a divisor set to primes and combine them so that the legendre symbols all indicate square residues.. while keeping coefficients small (which was my main issue in previous attempts)..
 I checked the math today and I actually see a way it can be done.
 It's complicated as hell though.
 But just going all-in this week..
 I want my father to see I succeeded incase anything happens with his surgery next week... all that matters in my life right now.
 Everything else can wait now.